 The 3 heating elements, located on the left chest, right chest and mid back of the jacket, feature 4 adjustable heat levels (preheat, low, medium and high).
-These heating elements are powered by a 3.7V, 10000mAh lithium battery, which is capable of warming the wearer for 12 hours on the lowest setting, 5 hours on the medium setting and 3.5 hours on the highest.
+These heating elements are powered by a 3.7V, 10000mAh lithium battery, which is capable of three temperature settings, warming the wearer for 12 hours on the lowest setting, 5 hours on the medium setting and 3.5 hours on the highest.

 The pocket charger can be also used to charge a phone or portable device, but be aware that this will drain the battery even more rapidly.

 It is here, unfortunately, that we come to the first of this jacket’s drawbacks.
 The battery takes 8 full hours to fully charge.

 That’s 8 hours charge for 3.5 hours’ usage (on the highest setting).
 Whilst this is a relatively minor quibble, it is definitely worth mentioning to those who may be considering buying this jacket for outdoor work.

 The Conqueco does have a lot of good features, however.
 The jacket itself is sturdy and well made, sporting a polyester outer layer that is DWR protected.
 This means that the jacket is not only waterproof, but is also generally durable and tough.